-The awards are initially classified as liability awards because: (i) executive officers have the option to elect the cash or share settlement feature; and (ii) this election is contingent on an event within the executive officers' control.
-The liability awards may be reclassified as equity awards if the executive officers elect the share settlement feature on the modification date.
+The awards are initially classified as liability awards because: (i) the participants have the option to elect settlement in cash or shares; and (ii) this election is contingent upon an event within the participants' control.
+The liability awards may be reclassified as equity awards if the participants elect the share settlement feature on the modification date.
 Liability awards are measured at their fair value at the end of each reporting period and will fluctuate based on the price of Fortis' common stock.
 The awards are payable on the third anniversary of the grant date.
-UNS Gas' allocated share of probable payout was \$0.2 million as of December 31, 2023 and \$0.1 million as of December 31, 2022.
+UNS Gas' allocated share of probable payout was \$0.1 million and \$0.2 million as of December 31, 2024 and 2023, respectively.

-UNS Gas' allocated portion of compensation expense is recognized in Operations and Maintenance Expense on the Statements of Income.
-Compensation expense associated with unvested RSUs is recognized on a straight-line basis over the minimum required service period in an amount equal to the fair value on the measurement date or each reporting period.
-UNS Gas recorded \$0.1 million compensation expense in 2023 and no compensation expense in 2022 based on its share of Fortis' compensation expense.
+UNS Gas' allocated portion of compensation expense is recognized in Operations and Maintenance expense on the Statements of Income.
+Compensation expense associated with unvested RSUs is recognized on a straight-line basis over the minimum required service period in an amount equal to the fair value on the measurement date.
+UNS Gas recorded less than \$0.1 million in 2024 and \$0.1 million in 2023 based on its share of Fortis' compensation expense.